gabrielcc2/atdbSS2021/README.md

 Material will be added soon.

+Contact: campero@ovgu.de.

+**References:**

 1: Kraska, Tim, Alex Beutel, Ed H. Chi, Jeffrey Dean, and Neoklis Polyzotis.
 "The case for learned index structures."
 In Proceedings of the 2018 International Conference on Management of Data, pp. 489-504.
 ACM, 2018.

-Contact: campero@ovgu.de.